 Andrew Hagan, lecturer in animation and visual effects at CSU is a key part of that collaboration.
 He founded the Australian International Animation Festival – and has organised it for each of the last 15 years.

-The latest festival ran from 18 to 20 May, and it brought animated features and short films to Wagga Wagga from across the globe, presenting a snapshot of international animation trends on the big screen.
+Each year the festival brings animated features and short films to Wagga Wagga from across the globe, presenting a snapshot of international animation trends on the big screen.

 Mr Hagan explained the genesis of the festival.